-Q: How does a small business like mine, which has been around since dirt, brand itself as new or different?
+Q: How does a small business like mine, which has been around forever, brand itself as new or different?

 A: Well, for starters, if your business has been around forever, then, in all likelihood, you should not be branding yourself as new or different.